A simplified approach to generating synthetic data for disclosure control: Inference from synthetic data

 Weighting in sample surveys can come about for a number of reasons.
 In stratified samples different sampling fractions by stratum require inverse-probability weights.
 Other design features, such as the selection of only one individual in a household, may also mean that weighting is required to make inferences for the population of individuals.
 Weighting may also be used to adjust for non-response or post-stratification when the sample is matched to known population totals.

 The weights will usually be assumed to be part of $X$, the data that will remain unchanged, although in some cases the weights themselves may be synthesised \cite{mitra_weighting}.
 In either case, inference will always be conditional on the weights.
 A subgroup with weight $w_i$ of size $n_i$ will represent a proportion $w_i/\Sigma{(n_i w_i)}$ of the population and appropriate estimators for design weights are required for inference to the population.
-To create synthetic data for weighted samples synthetic samples are generated conditional on the values of the weights.
+To create synthetic data for weighted samples, synthetic samples are generated conditional on the values of the weights.
 This approach has been used by \cite{Sakshaug2014} in synthesising data from the American Community Survey adjusting for stratification, weighting and clustering.
-In general, this method will require that the relationship between the weights and other variables is correctly specified: an aspect of the ASD assumption.
-Where only stratification is involved then the weights will be constant within strata, so we can be certain that this aspect of the ASD assumption is met.
-If the ASD assumption is met for the data and their relationship to the weights, then analysis by methods that adjust for the design weights for both the observed and synthetic data justifies the use of the new estimators here.
+In general, this method will require that the relationship between the weights and other variables is correctly specified: an aspect of the SDA.
+Where only stratification is involved then the weights will be constant within strata, so we can be certain that SDA is correct for the weights.
+If the SDA is met for the data and their relationship to the weights, then analysis by methods that adjust for the design weights for both the observed and synthetic data justifies the use of the new estimators here.

-We extend the simulation for stratified sampling in \ref{sec:appendix:strat} to the case of stratified weighted sampling and demonstrate that $T_s$ and $T_{s(PPD)}$ give unbiased variance estimates in this case.
+We extend the simulation for stratified sampling in Appendix \ref{sec:appendix:strat} to the case of stratified weighted sampling and demonstrate that $T_s$ and $T_{s(PPD)}$ give unbiased variance estimates in this case.